Port Sunlight Local Listed Building Consent Order

 There is only one appropriate yard gate that can be used to replace severely deteriorated or inappropriate yard gate under the LLBCO in Port Sunlight village.
 You must use the yard gate shown in Appendix 6 to do work under the LLBCO.
 The yard gate illustrated and specified on the drawings must be replicated precisely to be covered by the LLBCO.
 Overall dimensions (height, width, thickness) for the yard gates will vary from house to house.

 The LLBCO Notice Form must be approved in writing by Wirral Council before undertaking works covered by the LLBCO.
-The form includes basic information about the proposed work and check lists for documents (photographs/drawings) to support your Notice.
+The form includes basic information about the proposed work and check lists for documents (photographs and drawings) to support your Notice.